slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### How to simplify?

 - Use it or loose it.
-- Remove unnecessary distractions and obligations that aren’t truly serving your end goals]().
+- Remove unnecessary distractions and obligations that aren’t truly serving your end goals.
 - Your job should be a product of your lifestyle, not the other way around.
 Lifestyle before money.
 But money also.
 Spend your money on experiences and adopt a minimalist lifestyle.
 Live the life you want now and not later.

 <!--